 Syracuse is home to a vibrant history, a beautiful lake, and some of the highest snowfall rates in the country.
-But, the cold aside, Syracuse has a lot else to offer visitors.
-There’s the original Dinosaur BBQ, a restaurant which has taken Upstate New York by storm with its delicious food and fun atmosphere, and Freedom of Espresso, a coffee shop that uses locally roasted bean and which local Syracusans swear by.
-Historically, Syracuse is home to the Erie Canal Museum, which commemorates the story of the statewide waterway, and the Skanonh Great Law of Peace Center, which brings alive the traditions and culture of the Native Americans from the region.
+Syracuse is home to the Erie Canal Museum, which commemorates the story of the statewide waterway, and the Skanonh Great Law of Peace Center, which brings alive the traditions and culture of the Native Americans from the region.
 Visitors can enjoy great attractions, restaurants on their day trip or weekend getaway to Syracuse.

 This contemporary building in downtown Syracuse holds within its walls an impressive collection of American art.
 It was the first museum to devote itself solely to American art and artists, and its collection of sculptures, paintings, video, ceramics, graphics, and photographs contains over 11,000 unique works on permanent display.
 There are also a wide variety of seasonal and temporary exhibitions which the museum hosts, and which rotate on a seasonal basis.
 The museum, which is open Wednesday through Sunday, offers pay-as-you-wish admission every Wednesday, free admission on the third Thursday of every month, and several other free and family days throughout the year.

 401 Harrison St, Syracuse, NY 13202, Phone: 315-474-6064

 © Stickley Museum